NikhilGaba49/box-office-revenue-econometrics/README.md

 # Movie Revenue and Production Cost Analysis

 A data-driven investigation into how **production budgets** and **audience scores** influence **box office revenues**.
-Using **R** and econometric techniques, I analyzed a dataset of 250 movies to uncover patterns that guide **movie investment decisions**.
+Using **R** and econometric techniques, we analyzed a dataset of 250 movies to uncover patterns that guide **movie investment decisions**.

 ---